library(tidyverse)

 theme_minimal()

-• Batch is evenly represented, which reduces concerns about batch effects.
+Batch appears relatively well represented, which reduces concerns about strong batch imbalance.

 Summary Statistics